Single Point Mooring (SPM) Systems Explained: Types and Components

 Product Swivel

+The product swivel is one of the most important components of the system.
 It allows the buoy to rotate freely while maintaining continuous cargo transfer between stationary subsea pipelines and rotating floating hoses.

 Floating Hoses